 The purpose here was to examine both the direct and indirect effects of Larrea tridentata on the general success of its annual understory.
 Single species of plants that are sensitive to environmental variation are called phytometers in the plant sciences (Clements and Goldsmith 1924) and have been recommended as a tool to study the relative importance versus intensity of plant-plant interactions as well (Brooker et al. 2005).
 We used the commonly co-occurring annual Malacothrix glabrata as a phytometer to measure variation in pollination services with local environmental context.
 These species co-flower at beginning and ends of their bloom period (Jennings 2001), and are thus a relevant system to model changes in net interactions within a growing season.
-We hypothesize that desert foundation shrubs both positively and negatively influence pollination success of beneficiary annual plants dependent on phenological overlap due to pollinator responses to the large floral display size provided by the foundation shrub.
-The following three predictions were tested: 1) visitation rates to an annual phytometer species differ under a shrub canopy relative to paired open microsites; 2) phenological stage of the shrub influences the pollination rates to the phytometer species; 3) annual community performance metrics including cover and richness will be higher under the shrub canopy.
+We hypothesize that desert foundation shrubs both positively and negatively influence pollination success of beneficiary annual plants dependent on phenological overlap due to pollinator responses to the large floral display size provided by the foundation shrub. – still clunky – how about these?
+We examined the hypothesis that net outcomes in a typical shrub-annual facilitation complex can shift with phenology within a season.
+Or say common shrub-annual facilitation complex or maybe say representative.
+One more idea – We examined the hypothesis that pollinator-mediated interactions between a foundation shrub species and a common annual species shift with phenology and life-stage.
+The following three predictions were tested: 1) visitation rates to an annual phytometer species differ under a shrub canopy relative to paired open microsites in general?
+Or maybe put 1 and 2 together and just say depending on phenology of the shrub species then cut 2; 2) phenological stage of the shrub influences the pollination rates to the phytometer species; Pollinator visitation rates to acommon annual changes with shrub phenology.
+2) Conspecific pollen depostition to a common annual varies with distance from the shrb or L. tridentata

+2) Shrubs facilitate annual and arthropods though ameloriation benefiting abundance and richness

+acilitation also vary with the life stage of the annual community

+3) annual community performance metrics including cover and richness will be higher under the shrub canopy – again I think this is just confirming that the annuals are in general facilitated and you are confirming this before moving to the flowering test right?.
 Understanding interactions for pollination at a community level is critical for understanding potential impacts of any decline in pollinator populations.
-If shrubs tend to facilitate their understory annuals they may have a buffering effect for the community under pollinator population declines, but if shrubs typically interfere with pollination for annuals, the sensitivity to change for the community increases.
+If shrubs tend to facilitate their understory annuals, they will buffer the effects of pollinator declines on the plant community, but if shrubs typically interfere with pollination for annuals, the sensitivity to change for the community increases.

 Methods